jasura44/nodejs_minikube/README.md

 ## Utilities

+# To view container logs inside a pod
-kubectl logs jenkins-agent-9n6nm -c kubectl -n jenkins
+kubectl logs jenkins-agent-j2lmg -c kubectl -n jenkins

+# To see no of cpu cores allocated
+minikube ssh -- nproc

+# To get memory info
+minikube ssh -- cat /proc/meminfo